Introduction / History

 Most of the Bafinda people live in Pakistan, but a smaller number live in Jammu and Kashmir.

 What Are Their Lives Like?

-When cotton cultivation stopped in Kashmir with the advent of foreign-made fabrics, they largely shifted to carpet weaving, but now are engaged in many vocations.
+When cotton cultivation stopped in Jammu and Kashmir with the advent of foreign-made fabrics, they largely shifted to carpet weaving, but now are engaged in many vocations.
 They generally marry only within their own community.
 They follow the Islamic law of inheritance.